NomNomAI/Remove-Bg-GPU-CPU-Bria-2.0-Batch-Bulk/README.md

 License: BRIA RMBG-2.0 is source-available for non-commercial use.
 Commercial use requires a license from BRIA.
 Credits: Model by BRIA AI (https://briaglobal.com) and references to the BiRefNet paper.

+Simple lightweight fast Background removal.
+No fancy bells and whistles.

 Three versions included.
 CPU CLI
 GPU CLI